oVirt/ovirt-site/source/release/3.3.2/index.html.md

 The ability to add VM network interfaces has been dropped from the New VM "Guide Me" sequence, as they can now be added/removed directly in the New VM dialog.
 As always, administrators are encouraged to maintain templates which include networking configurations commonly used in their deployments of oVirt; for special cases, networking should now be configured in the New VM dialog instead of the "Guide Me" sequence.

+### Backup and Restore API for Independent Software Vendors

+oVirt now provides an API set for Independent Software Vendors to backup and restore virtual machines.
+For backup, a snapshot of a virtual machine's disk is created then attached to a virtual appliance.
+For restore, disks are attached to a virtual appliance, the data is restored to the disks, then the disks are attached to a virtual machine.

 ## Known issues

 ## Bugs fixed